apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 automatically installs the ``apache-airflow-providers-docker`` package.
 But you can manage/upgrade/remove provider packages separately from the Airflow core.

+After you upgrade to Apache Airflow 2.0, those provider packages are installed automatically when you install Airflow with extras.
+Several of the providers (http, ftp, sqlite, imap) will also be installed automatically when you install Airflow even without extras.
 You can read more about providers at :doc:`apache-airflow-providers:index`.

 Step 5: Upgrade Airflow DAGs